AlexandreDdaCosta/olympus/README.md

 automatically allow agent forwarding unless you are **VERY SURE** that the remote server can be trusted.

-Notice that, for this procedure to work, the user's **origin** server **MUST** be running *ssh-agent*.
+Notice that, for this procedure to work, the user's **originating** server (not olympus) **MUST** be running *ssh-agent*.
 It's common for a modern operating system to automatically start ssh-agent when a user opens a shell window from a GUI interface.
 On the first ssh attempt, ssh-agent will ask for and save the passphrase associated with the ssh key pair.
 This passphrase entry typically lasts at least as long as the user is logged into the origin server.

-This initial set-up needs to be done only once.
-But, in order to push code to Github, there are a few more set-up steps.
+This set-up needs to be done only once.
+But, in order to push code to Github, there are a few more steps.

-### Create bare repository on Github
+### Create a bare repository on Github

 * A one-time operation when adding an olympus repository to Github.
 * Navigate to the [Create a new repository page](https://github.com/new) after